-An optical store is where you can go to purchase eyeglasses and frames.
+An optical or eyeglass stores are where you can go to purchase eyeglasses and frames.
 Optical stores are staffed by opticians.

 Opticians use prescriptions written by an optometrist or an ophthalmologist to fit and sell eyeglasses and other eyewear.
 An optician is not an eye doctor and cannot perform exams, but opticians are an important part of your eye care team.